Jalon Walker 2025 NFL Draft Projections and Odds

 Where Will Jalon Walker Go?

-Carolina currently has the eighth pick in the first round, which puts them ahead of the next two teams on our Walker odds board, in the New Orleans Saints (+200) and Atlanta Falcons (+500), who have the ninth and 15th picks in the opening round this year.
+Carolina currently has the eighth pick in the first round, which puts them ahead of the next team on our Walker odds board, in the New Orleans Saints (+650), but behind the Jacksonville Jaguars (+850), who have the fifth pick in the opening round this year.

 USA Today photo by Brett Davis